adgang/vue-tutorial/README.md

 Magically the browser will change its welcome message in a split second.
 Vue's tooling takes care of the update as long as `npm run dev` is running.
 The update is definitely way faster than in Angular.

+## 4. Writing a new component

+Now lets try and hit the page `http://localhost:18080/#/about` in browser.
+Obviously there is no route mapped to the path.
+So all you see would be the Vue logo.
+This becomes apparent from the check list of files above.
+The router-view is not able to render anything for this path, so the page only shows the logo which is rendered by the App directly.